7 Best Places to Live in New York with a Dog in 2025

 Some inquiries may get up close and personal, such as requests for photos, references, and genetic testing.

-Be sure to tell a prospective landlord or rental agent the size, age, and breed of your pet to start.
+Be sure to tell a prospective landlord or rental agent your pet's size, age, and breed.

 You might also like: Which Dog Breeds Are Covered by Homeowners Insurance?